PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 TNT and Disparity is licensed under GNU Lesser General Public License v2.1 with Twilight Forest mod.

 TNT and Disparity is a Trademark of Team Burnuts.
-TNT and Disparity logo should not be used in any product to prevent confusion with the mod or any other product.
+Brand files are the ones that don't fall on any license.
+Even if a brand has a unregistered trademark, it can still get taken down.

 ## Videos and Showcases by Burnuts Gaming and News and Tips Shower